C.F. Pachuca: The following years

-After 9 years without winning the league title, Pachuca won its sixth title on May 29, in the Clausura 2016 tournament, beating Monterrey 2–1 on aggregate, with the winning goal scored in the 93th minute of added time.
+After 9 years without winning the league title, Pachuca won its sixth title on May 29, in the Clausura 2016 tournament, beating Monterrey 2–1 on aggregate, with the winning goal scored in the 93rd minute of added time.
 The following year, Pachuca were CONCACAF champions for the fifth time, defeating Tigres UANL 2–1 on aggregate in the 2016–17 CONCACAF Champions League.
 With this victory, they secured a spot in the 2017 FIFA Club World Cup, where they had a respectable performance and achieving third place, defeating Al Jazira 4–1.

-Six years later, Pachuca won its seventh league title on October 30, in the Apertura 2022 tournament, beating Toluca in the finals (8–2 on aggregate), and becoming the team with the most goals scored in a Liga MX/Primera División finals.
+Six years later, Pachuca won its seventh league title on 30 October, in the Apertura 2022 tournament, beating Toluca in the finals (8–2 on aggregate), and becoming the team with the most goals scored in a Liga MX/Primera División finals.

 Pachuca won the 2024 CONCACAF Champions Cup final for the sixth time, after beating Columbus Crew 3–0 at home, and obtaining their qualification for the first edition of the FIFA Intercontinental Cup and also for the 2025 FIFA Club World Cup.

 2024 FIFA Intercontinental Cup

-Pachuca was the first Mexican and CONCACAF representative for the 2024 FIFA Intercontinental Cup, in which it won the FIFA Derby of the Americas, defeating Botafogo 3–0, and later winning the FIFA Challenger Cup defeating Al Ahly (6–5 on penalties) after a 0-0 draw, becoming the first Mexican and CONCACAF club to win an international title directly organized by FIFA.
+Pachuca was the first Mexican and CONCACAF representative for the 2024 FIFA Intercontinental Cup, in which it won the FIFA Derby of the Americas, defeating Botafogo 3–0, and later winning the FIFA Challenger Cup defeating Al Ahly (6–5 on penalties) after a 0–0 draw, becoming the first Mexican and CONCACAF club to win an international title directly organized by FIFA.
 They also finished runners-up in the FIFA Intercontinental Cup, losing to Real Madrid.

 Crest and colors

 The club's crest has its two traditional colors (blue and white), in its center is the Monumental Clock of Pachuca, which is the representative monument of the city, it was built in commemoration of the centenary of the Independence of Mexico and inaugurated on September 15, 1910.

-Originally the colors used by the club were black and white, during its participation in the Liga Mexicana Amateur de Football Association from 1902 to 1920.

-In the early 1960s the club began to use the blue and white combination as its traditional colors, which are currently used.
+Originally the representative colors used by the club were black and white, during its participation in the Liga Mexicana Amateur de Football Association (1902–1920) until the first dissolution of the club in 1922, and also in its return as a founding member of the Segunda División de México in 1950 until the second dissolution of the club in 1952.
+Since the club's refounding in 1960, it also changed its traditional representative colors to blue and white, which remains to this day.
 Alternative colors that are commonly used are black, orange and different shades of blue.
 The black, orange and white combination was used for the first time in the Apertura 2006 and became the club's traditional away colors, because those were the colors of the away kit with which Pachuca won the 2006 Copa Sudamericana beating Colo-Colo in Chile.